maxwolf621/Notes/Typescript/Function.md

 }
 ```
 - Note that the syntax is slightly different compared to a function type expression - here uses `:`

-## Construct(`new`) Signatures
+## Construct Signatures

 You can write a construct signature by adding the `new` keyword in front of a call signature
 ```typescript
 type SomeConstructor = {
   new (s: string): SomeObject;
 };
 function fn(ctor: SomeConstructor) {
   return new ctor("hello");
 }
 ```

-Some objects, like JavaScript’s Date object, can be called with or without new
+Some objects, like JavaScript’s Date object, can be called with or without `new`
 ```typescript
 interface CallOrConstruct {
   new (s: string): Date;